France Flag - France Drone Laws

 What you must know about France No Fly Zones or No Drone Zones

 You need to know if you can operate your drone.
 Under what limitations?
-Whether you will need authorizations?
-And, if so, how to get those authorizations.
+Will you need flight authorizations?
+And, if so, how do you get those authorizations?

 We encourage you to read our explainer.
 It provides more details here: Explainer – What You Must Know About No Fly Zones or No Drone Zones